-- 1. Transfer or exchange to another non-profit organization - 2.
+- 1. Transfer or exchange to another cultural or educational institution - 2.
 Return to the donor/heir (when stated in the Deed of Gift) - 3.
 Public auction or under sealed bid - 4.
 Repatriation in accordance with NAGPRA laws - 5.
 Destruction

 A) At no time will deaccessioned items be sold or given to members of the staff, Board of Directors, or their family members (unless that person is a former owner of the item).